 Citizens Police Academy

 The Angleton Police Department is currently planning the next Citizens Police Academy.
-We are planning to begin in February 2022.
+We are planning to begin in Fall 2022.
 Applicants should be at least 18 years of age, reside or own a business in the Angleton area, pass a background check and be willing to commit to the classes.

 Citizens Police Academy Facts:

 The Citizens Police Academy is a group of citizens who are interested in learning more about how their Police Department operates and the challenges our City faces.
 It should help citizens gain a better understanding of why certain decisions are made.
 Participants in each session commit to meetings for three hours, one night a week for twelve weeks to learn about different aspects of the Department.
 The sessions will be held in the Angleton Police Department Training Room.

 The purpose of the Academy is to enhance the positive relations between the department and the community through education and awareness.
 The goals are to create a growing network of responsible, well-informed citizens who have the potential of positively influencing public opinion about police services.
 Citizens will gain an appreciation of problems and challenges facing law enforcement and have an opportunity to offer comments and ideas regarding solutions.

 The Department seeks to fill each session with a cross section of community representatives.
 Spaces are on a first come, first served basis.

 A variety of topics are covered that will highlight each departmental unit and its duties.
 The academy will begin with an overview of the department and a tour of the facilities.
 Topics will include patrol division, street survival, family violence, DWI enforcement, narcotics, K-9 unit, self-defense, building search (SWAT), crime scene investigation, courtroom testimony, use of force, and firearms training.
 In addition, we may invite guest speakers from the District Attorney’s Office.
 Besides the classroom time, the students will be given the opportunity to ride with patrol officers on their regular shifts.